 When successful, which it most often is, regenerative therapy can help to repair the damage and degeneration that is causing your knee issues.
 In many cases, it is a far better option than surgery, which is why it is definitely worth considering and speaking with a doctor who is knowledgeable about this approach for your treatment.
 A high percentage of general physicians and orthopedic doctors are not well-educated about regenerative therapies.
 This is a different approach than the typical treatment options they may suggest.

-At Renew Medical Centers, we treat regularly treat patients with regenerative stem cell, platelet-rich plasma (PRP), and other regenerative treatments with growth factors.
+At Renew Medical Centers, we treat regularly treat patients with regenerative stem cell, platelet-rich plasma (PRP), hyaluronic acid (gel) injections, and other regenerative treatments with growth factors.

 When Brenda came to us, she had tried pain injections and was being told by an orthopedic doctor that she needed knee replacement surgery.
 In her opinion, surgery was a last option.
 Brenda decided to receive a regenerative treatment.
 In this video, Brenda shares her story and the results of her regenerative therapy, nine months after treatment.